sidhi02/job_analytics/README.md

 - Contact Person name starts with "A"
 - Visible between 3 PM and 6 PM IST

-#### Data Constraint
+### Data Constraint

-The task required the **Job Portal to be Indeed**.
+The task required **Job Portal = Indeed**.

 This condition was implemented and included in the dashboard filter panel.
-However, selecting the Indeed filter together with all other task requirements produces no matching records in the dataset, causing the map visualization to become blank.
+However, applying the Indeed filter together with all other task conditions returns **no matching records** in the dataset and the map visualization becomes blank.

-To preserve the visualization, the filter is available within the dashboard panel but is not selected by default.
-Users may apply the filter themselves to verify the requirement and validate the dataset constraint.
+Users can manually select the Indeed filter from the dashboard panel to validate the task requirement.
+The filter is left disabled in the default view so that the map visualization remains visible.

-#### Key Insights
+### Key Insights

 - Qualifying job postings were distributed across multiple African regions.
 - Opportunities appeared across West, East, Central, and Southern Africa.